mrkkrp/markkarpov.com/post/megaparsec-4-and-5.md

 * Improved error messages for indentation-sensitive parsers.
-Instead of “incorrect indentation” phrase, errors will indicate if it's too small or excessive and if precise required indentation is known, it will be displayed, like “incorrect indentation (needed 5, but got 7)”.
+Instead of “incorrect indentation” phrase, errors will indicate if it's too small or excessive and if precise required indentation is known, it will be displayed, like “incorrect indentation (expected 5, but got 7)”.

-* Above-mentioned line-folds will be implemented.
+* The above-mentioned line-folds will be implemented.

 * Functions to advance textual position for given token will be moved from arguments of `token` and `tokens` to the `Stream` type class.